Installing Signature Series Side Mount Cable Railing

 This project is: DIY-FRIENDLY - ADVANCED

-Installing Signature series side mount posts on level runs is a straight-forward process requiring accurate measurement.
+Installing Signature Series side mount posts on level runs is a straight-forward process requiring accurate measurement.
 Take special care to consider your post layout around stairs.
 Advanced carpentry skills may be required for complex aluminum handrail joints.
-Consult an experienced metal worker when installing stainless steel handrails.

 If properly maintained, all-metal railing can provide a lifetime of beauty and reliability.
 Depending on your project layout and specifications, installation can vary from DIY-friendly to advanced skill level required.